 Some people see success with treatment right away, but then experience symptoms again.
 Others may notice that their vasculitis never goes away and they will require ongoing therapy.

 People who suffer from severe vasculitis are often treated with corticosteroids and cytotoxic medicines.
-These medications can have side effects and should be closely monitored by a physician.
+These medications can have side effects and should inflammatory-related by a physician.
 Certain types of vasculitis may even require surgery to remove aneurysms that have formed.

 One of the most difficult aspects of living with vasculitis is coping with the side effects of medications.
 Research continues in an effort to develop therapies that are easier for patients.
 If you are a sufferer, there are steps you can take to lessen the pain and aggravation associated with vasculitis and lupus.
 Learn everything you can about vasculitis and treatment options, see your doctor for regular check-ups, exercise each day, maintain a healthy diet, and develop a strong support system.
 You can ask your doctor about connecting with a support group in your community.